Section 375 Movie Review: Akshaye Khanna-Richa Chadha's Courtroom Drama Makes You Think!

 Akshaye Khanna is a complete show-stealer in 'Section 375'.
 His lines dripping with sarcasm leaves you mighty impressed.
 This man should do more films!
 On the other hand, Richa Chadha fails to explore her character and her unidimensional performance is one of the weak spots in the film.

 Rahul Bhat and Meera Chopra are effective in the roles and add layers to the narrative.
-Krutika Desai and Kishore Kadam as the judges too lend a good support.
+Krutika Desai and Kishore Kadam as the judges, too lend good support.

 Sudhir K. Chaudhary perfectly captures the tense moments on the moments.
-Praveen Angre's editing could have been a little more tauter to make the film more compact.
+Praveen Angre's editing could have been a little tauter to make the film more compact.

 The background score works well with the theme of the film.